Ralph C. Davis

-Ralph Currier Davis (December 24, 1894 – c.
-1960) was an American industrial and consulting engineer, Professor of Business Organization at Ohio State University, and organizational theorist.
+Ralph Currier Davis (December 24, 1894 – November 21, 1986) was an American industrial and consulting engineer, Professor of Business Organization at Ohio State University, and organizational theorist.
 He is known for his work on top management, especially his 1951 extension of Henri Fayol's work.

 In his 1951 book, entitled The Fundamentals of Top Management, Davis built on Fayol's "early work on the scientific approach to management and introduced the rational-planning perspective, which has had enormous influence on both the theory and practice of strategy ever since."

 Biography

 Youth education and early career

 Davis was born in 1894 in Mohawk, New York, son of Frank Colin Davis and Susie Helen (Greene) Davis.
 He graduated from high school in 1912, In 1916 he obtained his MSc of Engineering from Cornell University, and later in 1926 his MA from Ohio State University.

 After high school graduation Davis had started his career, in 1913, in the industry as special machinist apprentice.
 From 1916 to 1918 he was Junior industrial engineer at the Winchester Repeating Arms Company, and in 1919 served as industrial engineer at The Gleason Works, now Gleason Corporation in Rochester.